Child Workers in Nepal: Accomplishments

 Since 2000, CWIN has been recognized by UNICEF as a huge advocacy leader when it comes to caring about children's rights.
 Children have been brought home to their families and have escaped their abuse.

 Civil war

 During the civil war from 1996 to 2006, 328 children (232 boys and 93 girls) were killed, and 250 children (167 boys and 83 girls) were seriously injured.
-The civil society raised a strong voice against violence, but the series of child killings and violence against children didn't stop.
+The civil society raised a strong voice against violence, but the series of child killings and violence against children did not stop.
 CWIN, during this period, tried to make everyone aware, using the slogan "Children are Zones of Peace".
 CWIN ran training sessions and published advocacy material.
 They also provided training for peace workers in different parts of the country, to promote the "Children are Zones of Peace" campaign.